git-lfs/git-lfs/docs/proposals/ssh_adapter.md

 verify-object-request = verify-object-command
                         *argument
                         flush-pkt
-verify-object-command = PKT-LINE("verify-object " oid " " size LF)
+verify-object-command = PKT-LINE("verify-object " oid LF)
 ```

-The `size` production represents the size of the object represented by `oid` as
+A `size` argument identical to the one used in `put-object` is mandatory.
+The
-a decimal integer in bytes.
-The `id` and `token` items from the batch request
+`id` and `token` items from the batch request must also be passed as arguments
-must be passed as arguments here, if specified.
+here, if specified.

 The response matches the following: